wysockif/BattleZone/README.md

 ### Requirements

-To run the game you need to have installed JRE 13.
+To run the game you need to have JRE 13 installed.

 To build a JAR by yourself you need also Maven.